 Experimenting with different ways of using vaping materials may be additionally risky.

 Scientists are still determining how harmful e-cigarettes can be.
 So far, it seems that the effects may range widely.

-Results of lab-based studies, including some in animals, suggest that compounds called nitrosamines in e-cigarettes can damage DNA, according to 2018 research.
+Results of lab-based studies, including some in animals, suggest that compounds called nitrosamines in e-cigarettes can damage DNA, according to

 The team reported that lung cells were less able to repair themselves after exposure to e-cigarette smoke.
 The smoke also caused damage to the lungs and bladders of mice, indicating that it may increase the risks of developing lung and bladder cancer.